Irish genealogy gained a reputation long ago for being a frustrating one-way street to disappointment and headache.

 and without favour to any organisations or service providers – you can avoid

 No matter where in the world you now call home – whether it be the Canadian Rockies, the Australian Outback, one of the world's great emerald cities such as Liverpool (UK) or Boston (USA), or the beautiful craggy coast of Donegal – you'll find page after page of relevant advice on this website plus the very latest information on genealogical resources in Ireland.

 Here's just some of what you can expect to discover here on Irish Genealogy Toolkit:

-Take a look around by clicking on the images above or on the buttons in the left hand column.
-You'll soon see this isn't just another website listing hundreds of genealogical databases (although I'll show you where to find the best), nor will it attempt to sign you up for magazine subscriptions or commissioned research.
+Take a look around by clicking on the images above or in the dropdown menus just below the header picture.
+You'll soon see this isn't just another website listing hundreds of genealogical databases (although I'll show you where to find the best), nor will it attempt to sign you up for unnecessary subscriptions or commissioned research.

 Thanks to some of the genealogy resources that have become available in recent years, I've managed to trace my Irish roots back to 1723 on my maternal line and to 1775 on my paternal line.
 Not bad for a supposedly impossible exercise, eh?

-Among the folk I've discovered is my 3 x great grandfather, Edward Doolittle, seen here at the launch of a new Wicklow lifeboat, the 'Robert T Garden', on 7th September 1866.
+Among the family I've discovered is my 3 x gt grandfather, Edward Doolittle, seen below at the launch of the 'Robert T Garden' lifeboat in Wicklow in 1866.

 This website is my chance to share the knowledge I've gained with others who want to discover their roots in the Emerald Isle for themselves.

-When relevant, I'll be using my own ancestors' records to demonstrate certain aspects of Irish genealogy, but I'd love to hear about your ancestors, too, and how you tracked them down.
+When relevant, I'll be using my own ancestors' records to demonstrate certain Irish family history research methods or to highlight the value or the quirks of individual genealogical resources, but I'd love to hear about your ancestors, too, and how you tracked them down.
 If you've a tale to tell, please contact me.